hudsonkoyanagi/32BitComputer/README.md

 0000 1110 ZZZZ ZZZZ ZZZZ ZZZZ ZZZZ ZZZZ ZZZZ

-### PUSH #16, 0x10
+### PUSH (#16, 0x10) and POP (#17, 0x11)
+Registers are encoded using a bit mask.
+R0 is the LSB and R15 is MSB in the 16 bit R mask.

-Push a value onto stack and increment SP
+Push a value onto stack from a register.

-0001 0000 Z ddd

-### POP #17, 0x11
-Returns value from stack and decrements SP
+Pop a value off the stack and into a register.

+The stack is a empty ascending stack, this means the SP is always pointing to an empty value and SP - 4 is the top of stack

+0001 0000 ZZZZ ZZZZ RRRR RRRR RRRR RRRR